Essential oils have become very popular.

 Here are 3 important tips for safe topical application of essential oils:

-- Use an organic products to ensure the oil doesn’t contain chemical pesticides.
+- Use an organic product to ensure the oil doesn’t contain chemical pesticides.

-One great company that produces high quality, organic essential oils is Veriditas Botanicals, which you can purchase through my office.
+One great company that produces high quality, organic essential oils is Pranarom, which you can purchase through my office.

-- Dilute the essential oils in a carrier oil before applying to the skin.
+2. Dilute the oils in a carrier oil before applying to the skin.

 Most essential oils will irritate the skin if applied “neat” or directly to the skin.